|

 necessary.
 For instance if conditions are icy then it may be

-advisable to warn runners to be careful or to use routes which are
+advisable to warn runners to be careful or to use routes which

-may be appropriate to cancel the run.
+then it may be appropriate to cancel the run.

-Q. Do
+Q. Do we need to

-we need to take any particular precautions when running at night?
+take any particular precautions when running at night?

 A.